 UPDATE: Thank you for the incredible response to this blog post!
-If you want to help bridge the existing gender gap in tech, I invite you join me for my webinar to learn how you can contribute.
-The webinar will be December 5, 2019 and will be recorded (be sure to register to get the recording).
+If you want to learn more about overcoming barriers for women in tech and tips for a career in automation, I invite you to join me for the UiPath Community's first-ever Women In Automation virtual event.
+The open forum will be June 30, 2020 at 4:30 p.m.
+BST and will be recorded (be sure to register to get the recording).
 Save your spot!

 There was a time when women were the most skilled technical workforce in the computer industry.
 During the Second World War and until the mid-1960s, women were a key element in this sector.
 Robotic Process Automation (RPA) technology is changing the world, so let’s not define our future by our past.
 Let's dare to reimagine the future we deserve.

 This UiPath Connect! project, UiPath Empowering Women is the first step to bridging the existing gender gap in the technological world.
 The idea of the project is to encourage and inspire women to contribute, participate, and have fun in the UiPath ecosystem!

 It is a living and dynamic project, which I hope will evolve and grow with all of us.
 The first phase of the project involves meeting and giving voice to some of the women who are part of this RPA ecosystem.
 From great professionals who contribute every day in the development of this industry to women who are just beginning to take their first steps in the profession.